mokdevel/DarcMods/DarcMissions/README.md

 ..empty..

+## 20251104
+### DarcMissions
+No changes in mission jsons.
+This is mainly a bug fix release and preparation for next bigger update.
+Fixes:
+- Added better support for Tactical Flava mod.
+If you use the mod, remove ``dc_enemyList.json`` to get a new one.
+- Extended ``akas`` functionality in ``dc_enemyList.json`` to support more complex filtering.
+See docs.
+- Clicking on the map icon did not show the intel / time left.
+- Mission will fail if AI spawn fails.
+- Occupation drop from GM had wrong mission type

 ## 20251102
 ### DarcMissions
 No changes in mission jsons.
 This is mainly a bug fix release and preparation for next bigger update.